MisanthropicBit/bibpy/TUTORIAL.md

 ['Office of Information Management and Communications']
 ```

-For name lists, 'and' is the default delimiter.
-Notice that `bibpy` does not
+For name lists, 'and' is the default delimiter. `bibpy` does not split on
-split on delimiters enclosed in braces, but removes them afterwards.
-When
+delimiters enclosed in braces, but removes them afterwards (see the
-writing entries, its postprocessed fields are automatically converted back to
+'institution' field).
+When writing entries, its postprocessed fields are
-their pre-postprocessed counterparts.
+automatically converted back to their pre-postprocessed counterparts.

 <a name="strings"></a>
 ## String Variable Expansion